EazyRob97/Ping-Pong-Game-Assignment/README.md

 # Ping-Pong-Game-Assignment
-A Ping Pong Based Game that I designed for my 1st Assignment in 1st Year using Processing 3 Java Software which can be downloaded [here](https://processing.org/download/).
+A Ping Pong Based Game that I developed for my 1st Assignment in 1st Year using Processing 3 Java Software which can be downloaded [here](https://processing.org/download/).
 This project was greatly inspired by infamous classic game called Ping Pong.
 I chose to develop this game because I've always loved playing Ping Pong when I was younger.

 <img src="IMG/Screenshot%20(94).png" width="800">